KnifejJestem/AMDC-for-DCS/README.md

 # AMDC (Advanced Modern Dynamic Campaign) for DCS

-A fresh dynamic capmaign aiming to give more of a challenge than other missions like Pretense.
+A fresh dynamic campaign aiming to give more of a challenge than other missions like Pretense.

+More is to be added here soon™